InteractiveComputerGraphics/higher_order_embedded_fem/README.md

 [oneMKL](https://www.intel.com/content/www/us/en/developer/tools/oneapi/onemkl.html).
 We used Intel MKL 2020 for our experiments, but we believe it should also work with the more recent oneMKL versions.

 Install the library as described by the (one)MKL documentation.
-Our code look for the `MKLROOT` environment variable.
+Our code looks for the `MKLROOT` environment variable.
 This environment variable gets automatically set if you run the configuration script provided alongside MKL.
 For example, on Linux: